 Making the Anti-Role Model too charismatic can have some problems though, such as Do Not Do This Cool Thing

 , Evil Is Cool

 Compare with Hitler Ate Sugar

 Contrast The Paragon

 open/close all folders

-A lot of Christian fiction, such as the Left Behind series, depicts non-Christians as unattractive, shallow, or stupid as well as not believing in the right God.
+- The Left Behind series depicts non-Christians as unattractive, shallow, or stupid as well as not believing in the right God.